LuisRodriguezLD/Fuse-Tags-with-Firebase/README.md

 That´s it.
 Have fun!

+If have any questions contact me via [Twitter](https://twitter.com/luisrodriguezld).
-Shout-out to Jake (https://github.com/yupferris) for the help.
+Shout-out to [Jake](https://github.com/yupferris) for the help.

+UPDATE: This example has been updated to use in Fuse 0.21